kreincke/proTironeComputatri/LICENSING.md

 As long as not explicitly modified for a specific item

-* you fulfill the **BY** condition of the **CC BY 4.0** by adding the following phrase at a prominent place in your work
+* you fulfill the **BY** condition of the **CC BY 4.0** by adding the following phrase (DE oder EN) at a prominent place in your work

-This work is based on files from the project [https://github.com/kreincke/proTiroComputatri](proTiroComputatri).
-You can find the authors under under [https://github.com/kreincke/proTiroComputatri/Contributors](https://github.com/kreincke/proTiroComputatri/Contributors)
+> This work is based on the Open Source project [https://github.com/kreincke/proTiroComputatri](proTiroComputatri), initiated by Karsten Reincke, Germany/Hohenahr.
+Additional contributors can be found under [https://github.com/kreincke/proTiroComputatri/Contributors](https://github.com/kreincke/proTiroComputatri/Contributors)

+> Diese(r) [Arbeit|Text] basiert auf dem Open-Source-Projekt [https://github.com/kreincke/proTiroComputatri](proTiroComputatri), initiiert v.
+Karsten Reincke, Hohenahr.
+Weitere Contributoren listet die Dateo [https://github.com/kreincke/proTiroComputatri/Contributors](https://github.com/kreincke/proTiroComputatri/Contributors) auf.

 * you fulfill the **MIT** condition *The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software*, if you add the license to any package / file you distribute that do not only contain content files.